solana-developers/solana-cookbook/docs/th/references/offline-transactions.md

 ## Durable Nonce

 `RecentBlockhash` is an important value for a transaction.
 Your transaction will be rejected if you use an expired recent blockhash (after 150 blocks).
-You can use `durable nonce` to get a never expired recent blockhash.
+You สามารถ use `durable nonce` to get a never expired recent blockhash.
 To trigger this mechanism, your transaction must

 1. use a `nonce` stored in `nonce account` as a recent blockhash
 2. put `nonce advance` operation in the first instruciton